 Bring this information with you when you visit the doctor.
 He or she may refer you to an otolaryngologist, a specialist in diseases of the ear, nose, and throat.
 An accurate assessment of your taste loss will include, among other things

 - a physical examination of your ears, nose, and throat

 - a dental examination and assessment of oral hygiene

 - a review of your health history

 - a taste test supervised by a health care professional.

 Some tests are designed to measure the lowest concentration of a substance that a person can detect or recognize.
 Your doctor may ask you to compare the tastes of different substances or to note how the intensity of a taste grows when a substance's concentration is increased.

 Scientists have developed taste tests in which the patient responds to different concentrations of a substance.
 This may involve a simple "sip, spit, and rinse" test or the application of a substance directly to your tongue using an eye dropper.
 By using these tests, your doctor can determine if you have a true taste disorder and what type it is.

 If your doctor suspects that nerves in your mouth or head may be affected, he or she may order an X-ray, usually a CAT scan, to look further into the head and neck area.

-Diagnosis of a taste disorder is important because once the cause is found, your doctor may be able to treat your taste disorder.
-Many types of taste disorders are reversible, but, if not, counseling and self-help techniques may help you cope.
+Once the cause of a taste disorder is found, your doctor may be able to treat it.
+Many types of taste disorders are reversible, but if not, counseling and self-help techniques may help you cope.